 Beurre noisette (sth that makes everything taste 100000x richer, brown butter) → used it in cookies.
 Like in life, we have to be careful.
 If you brown butter for too long just by a second it'll get burnt.
 Just like us, if we keep pushing ourselves too much, we’ll get burnt out, and it’ll be no use.

+Hi Kayleen,

+What a great essay!
+You’ve written a compelling story that really shows your passion and hard work over the years.
+I know you’re not done with the essay yet, but I’ve just written a few suggestions that might help tighten the structure and timeline so that it reads more clearly.
+Don’t worry about the word count yet.
+Overall, it’s a really good start and with some revision, it can be a strong essay.

+I wish you luck on your revision!

+Chiara